MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

 Authentication Types Supported: QuickBooks Online account

 >[!Warning]
 > QuickBooks Online has deprecated support for Internet Explorer 11, which Power Query Desktop uses for authentication to online services.
-At this time, users will be impaired from authenticating but stored credentials should continue to work until their existing authentication tokens expire.
+At this time, users will be impaired from authenticating, but stored credentials should continue to work until their existing authentication tokens expire.

 ## Prerequisites